Search the Health Library

 Insulin (in-suh-lin): A hormone made by the cells in your pancreas.
 Insulin helps your body store the glucose (sugar) from your meals.
-If you have diabetes and your pancreas is unable to make enough of this hormone, you will be prescribed insulin shots.
+If you have diabetes and your pancreas is unable to make enough of this hormone, you may be prescribed medicines to help your liver make more or make your muscles more sensitive to the available insulin.
+If these medicines are not enough, you may be prescribed insulin shots.

 Lean protein: Meats and other protein-rich foods low in saturated fat.
 These include boneless skinless chicken and turkey, extra-lean ground beef, beans, fat-free yogurt, seafood, tofu, tempeh and lean cuts of red meat, such as round steaks and roasts, top loin and top sirloin.
 Choosing these can help control cholesterol.

 Prediabetes: When blood glucose (also called blood sugar) levels are higher than normal and not yet high enough to be diagnosed with diabetes.
-That’s an A1C of 5.7 percent to 6.4 percent, a fasting blood glucose level of 100 to 125 mg/dl, or an OGTT two hour blood glucose of 140 to 199 mg/dl.
+That’s an A1C of 5.7 percent to 6.4 percent (a way to estimate your 3-month average blood sugar reading), a fasting blood glucose level of 100 to 125 mg/dl, or an OGTT (oral glucose tolerance test) two hour blood glucose of 140 to 199 mg/dl.
 Prediabetes is also sometimes called impaired glucose tolerance or impaired fasting glucose.